maria-yankova/oxide-orientation-analysis/README.md

 `python -m venv venv`

-Activate this environment and then install the required pacakges using:
+Activate this environment and then install the required packages using:

 `python -m pip install -r requirements.txt`